-Medicaid plans: MD/DO psychiatrists/addictionologists, licensed psychologists, LMSWs, LPCs and LLPs
+- Medicaid plans: MDs/DOs, LPs, LMSWs, LPCs and LLPs

-Medicare Advantage plans: MDs/DOs, licensed psychologists and LMSWs
+- Medicare Advantage plans: MDs/DOs, LPs and LMSWs

 Limited license practitioners

-LLMSWs, LLPCs and TLLPs cannot be credentialed.
-They cannot bill for out-of-network PPO or POS services.
-The only limited license practitioners that can bill are limited licensed psychologist.
+LLMSWs, LLPCs and TLLPs cannot be credentialed and cannot bill directly for in-network or out-of-network services.

 Exceptions to the credentialing and supervision requirements

-Exceptions to the credentialing and supervision/rendering provider billing rules are:
+Exceptions to the above credentialing and supervision/rendering provider billing rules are as follows:

-Psychiatric advanced practice providers, e.g., CNS, NP, PA, directly providing these services, do not require credentialing by Priority Health.
+Psychiatric advanced practice providers, e.g., NPs and PAs, directly providing these services do not require credentialing by Priority Health.
 Bill with their supervising/collaborating psychiatrist as the rendering provider.

-When testing is directly provided by an LLP, bill with the supervising licensed psychologist as the rendering provider.
+When testing is directly provided by an LLP, bill with the supervising LP as the rendering provider.

-Credentialing exception: When working in an accredited organization that is credentialed as an Organizational Provider by Priority Health, appropriately licensed behavioral health practitioners do not require individual credentialing by us.
+When working in an accredited organization that’s credentialed with us as an Organizational Provider, appropriately licensed behavioral health practitioners (other than MDs/DOs) don’t require individual credentialing.

-We notify you when we have added the provider.
-Claims with dates of service before the notification date will deny.
+We’ll notify you through prism when we’ve added the provider.
+Claims with dates of service before the notification date will be denied.